emlab-solutions/pyemaps/docs/index.md

 ```
 (.venv) $ pip install pyemaps
  ```

 where .venv is the python virtual environment

-*PYEMAPS_CRYSTALS* environment variable is optional but setting it to a directory where all custom crystal data files are located provides central location for organizing crystal data other than built-in ones.
+*PYEMAPS_CRYSTALS* environment variable is optional.
+But setting it to a directory where all custom crystal data files are located provides central location for organizing your own crystal data. __pyemaps__ also searches this directory for your crystal data.

 ```
     PYEMAPS_CRYSTALS=<local directory>